imatge-upc/salgan/README.md

 As explained in our paper, our networks were trained on the training and validation data provided by [SALICON](http://salicon.net/).

 ### Test
-Three different dataset were used for test:
+Two different dataset were used for test:
 * Test partition of [SALICON](http://salicon.net/) dataset.
 * [MIT300](http://saliency.mit.edu/datasets.html).

 ## Software frameworks

-Our paper presents two different convolutional neural networks trained with different frameworks.
-For this reason, different instructions and source code folders are provided.
+Our paper presents two convolutional neural networks, one correspends to the Generator (Saliency Prediction Network) and the another is the Discriminator for the adversarial training.
+To compute saliency maps only the Generator is needed.

 ### SalGAN on Lasagne